All Episodes

 And as I said in my little soundbite here from October 18th of 2006, sitting out those elections and letting the Democrats have the majority in the House and Senate is exactly, well, it's one of the many things that has led us to exactly where we are.

-And if you have been upset over the last two years of the Democrats in Congress, House and Senate, even though they haven't gotten much done, you've been upset what they want to try, what they want to accomplish, the rhetoric they've been using, imagine ten months from now, somebody in the White House who's going to agree with them on a lot of those things.
+And if you have been upset over the last two years of the Democrats in Congress, House and Senate, even though they haven't gotten much done, you've been upset what they want to try, what they want to accomplish, the rhetoric they've been using.

-You cannot, we cannot simply sit here and let whatever disappointment we have over the presidential primary result, take us out of the House and Senate races.
+You cannot, we cannot simply sit here and let whatever disappointment we have over the presidential primary result take us out of the House and Senate races.

-Who in your state legislatures are cut uh tax cutters culturally correct, the things that you think define conservatism, because these are the people who are going to be running for the House someday.
+You know, this is a time, folks, for you to start paying attention who in your state legislatures are tax cutters, culturally correct the things that you think define conservatism, because these are the people who are going to be running for the House someday.

 These are the people who are going to need support.

-This is going to be rebuilding something bottom up.
+This is going to be rebuilding something bottom-up.

 Because that's how presidents these days define getting things done.